 “Acceptance of the unacceptable is the greatest source of grace in this world.”

-Isn’t it funny how certain quotes and wisdom show up just when we need it the most?
+Isn’t it funny how certain quotes and wisdom show up just when we need them the most?
 I recall, not so long ago when I had a hard time accepting how things were.
 I had unexpected news that meant my vision for the future was no longer possible.
 What I thought was “for sure” became “no way”.

 There was shock and uncertainty; concerns about others; a sense of loss and sadness; a letting go of a future dream; and lots of turbulent emotions.
 So much was out of my control and I really struggled because I couldn’t accept it.
 There was no grace here folks!